This post may contain affiliate links. Please read my disclosure policy.

 - Frozen cookie dough mounds will need an extra minute to bake.

+This is the cookie of your dreams!
 We love feedback and appreciate you taking the time to comment.